RohilPrajapati/RohilPrajapati/README.md

 - [Quizer](https://github.com/RohilPrajapati/Quizer)
   Multiple Choice Question game.
 Web app using php, html, js, css.
 - [Hospital Mangement System](https://hmsdemo.starternepal.com/)
-  - Project Contribution
+  - Role and Responsibility
+    - worked as backend developer
     - design and develop the APIs for the project
     - design and develop database models

 You can also check me out me in [Linkedin](https://www.linkedin.com/in/rohilprajapati/)